 - Chapter 13 Bankruptcy is different than a Chapter 7 Bankruptcy

-- Chapter 7 Bankruptcy, all of debts get eliminated and all of assets get liquidated to pay off creditors
+- Chapter 7 Bankruptcy, all of the debts get eliminated and all of the assets get liquidated to pay off creditors

 - Consumers can still keep their home with a Chapter 13 Bankruptcy even if they have plenty of equity in their home